William Paul (British politician)

-William Paul (1884–1958) was a British socialist politician.
+William Paul (11 August 1884 – 9 March 1958), commonly known as Willie Paul, was a British communist newspaper editor and political candidate.

-Born in Glasgow, Paul became an active socialist and joined the Socialist Labour Party (SLP) soon after it was founded.
-In 1911, he moved to Derby, where he ran a market stall selling hosiery and drapery.
-Moving his stall from city to city, he was able to link SLP members across northern England and the Midlands, and surreptitiously distribute radical literature.
+Born in Glasgow, Paul was an ardent socialist at a young age.
+He joined the Socialist Labour Party (SLP) soon after it was founded.
+In 1911 he relocated to Derby where he ran a market stall selling hosiery and drapery.
+By regularly moving his stall from city to city, he was able to link SLP members across northern England and the Midlands, and surreptitiously distribute radical literature.

 Paul fully endorsed the SLP's opposition to World War I, and he supported Derby anti-war activist Alice Wheeldon.
-In 1917, he authored The State: its Origin and Functions, in which he developed the Marxist theory of the state.
-He became co-editor of the SLP's newspaper, The Socialist, and its national organiser.
-He stood for the party in the 1918 general election in Ince, taking 13% of the votes cast.
+In 1917, he authored The State: Its Origin and Functions, in which he developed the Marxist theory of the state.
+It was the first of many pamphlets he wrote.
+He became the SLP's national organiser and co-editor of the Party newspaper, The Socialist.
+He stood for the SLP in the 1918 general election in Ince, taking 13% of the votes cast.

-Within the SLP, he was a proponent of communist unity, and after this was rejected by the majority of the party, he became a founder member of the Communist Unity Group.
-This group joined the Communist Party of Great Britain (CPGB) at its founding conference, where Paul put the case against affiliation to the Labour Party.
-Although the new party voted to affiliate, the Labour Party refused to accept this.
+Within the SLP, Paul's advocacy for communist unity was rejected by the Party majority.
+In response, he organised the Communist Unity Group, which then joined the newly formed Communist Party of Great Britain (CPGB).
+At the Foundation Congress of the CPGB in 1920, Paul put the case against affiliating to the Labour Party.
+Although the CPGB members voted by a narrow margin to apply for affiliation, the Labour Party declined the offer on the grounds of incompatible political goals.

-In 1921, Paul became the editor of the CPGB's publication Communist Review, and he stood for Parliament in Manchester Rusholme at the 1923 and 1924 general elections.
-His candidacies were supported by the local Labour Party.
+In 1921, Paul became editor of the CPGB's theoretical journal, Communist Review.
+He stood unsuccessfully for Parliament in Manchester Rusholme in the 1923 general election as the Labour candidate, and in the 1924 general election as the Communist candidate.

-Paul then became the editor of the Sunday Worker, published by the National Left-Wing Movement.
-Removed from his posts during the period of Bolshevisation, he remained active in the local peace and Anglo-Soviet friendship movements.
+From 1925 to 1927, Paul was editor of the CPGB's Sunday Worker newspaper; it was launched at the time of the National Left-Wing Movement.
+At its height, the paper claimed a circulation approaching 100,000.
+However, it was a fraught period for Paul in which he himself was sometimes part of the news story as in May 1927 when he pleaded guilty to libeling the London Metropolitan Police.

+In the ensuing decades, Paul largely withdrew from politics, newspaper editing, and the public eye.
+He did remain active in the local peace and Anglo-Soviet friendship movements, and he wrote a CPGB-published pamphlet in 1946 on the new challenges posed by atomic energy.

+On 9 March 1958, William Paul died at his home in the Derby suburb of Allestree.
+He was 73.